The tyrant in his body is but the slave of the tyrant in his soul.

 Watchtower

 I suppose it was inevitable that I would eventually have to add this section, especially once I started talking about the intersection of the Middle East with Europe, on both sides that is and not only from the long historical Jewish angle.
-It’s actually a bit of a cliché to point out that this is a country with one foot in Europe and one foot in the Middle East, so this section certainly complements the following section of films relating to diaspora communities in Europe.
+It’s actually a bit of a cliché to point out that this is a country with one foot in Europe and one foot in the Middle East, so this section certainly complements the section of films relating to diaspora communities in Europe.
 As for the name of this country, sorry Recep, I’m not going to play your silly word game, and I’ll continue to call it what I’ve always called it, in my language, not yours.
 Unintentional double meanings make a language funny.
 Taking offence at double meanings only reveals how brittle your national ideology is.
 To be discussed.

 The Bandit